MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/database-populatepartial-method-dao.md

 > [!NOTE]
-> <P>Although <STRONG>PopulatePartial</STRONG> performs a one-way synchronization before clearing and repopulating the partial replica, it is still a good idea to call <STRONG>Synchronize</STRONG> before calling <STRONG>PopulatePartial</STRONG>.
-This is because if the call to <STRONG>Synchronize</STRONG> fails, a trappable error occurs.
-You can use this error to decide whether or not to proceed with the <STRONG>PopulatePartial</STRONG> method (which removes all records in the partial replica).
-If <STRONG>PopulatePartial</STRONG> is called by itself and an error occurs while records are being synchronized, records in the partial replica will still be cleared, which may not be the desired result.</P>
+> Although **PopulatePartial** performs a one-way synchronization before clearing and repopulating the partial replica, it is still a good idea to call **Synchronize** before calling **PopulatePartial**.
+This is because if the call to **Synchronize** fails, a trappable error occurs.
+You can use this error to decide whether or not to proceed with the **PopulatePartial** method (which removes all records in the partial replica).
+If **PopulatePartial** is called by itself and an error occurs while records are being synchronized, records in the partial replica will still be cleared, which may not be the desired result.